 By December 4 Candidate may file a written request for reconsideration of terminating contract with Dean .
 By December 10 Dean replies in writing to any written requests for reconsideration.
-By December 11 Dean sends recommendations and files to the PVPAA .
+By December 11 Dean sends recommendations and files portfolios to the PVPAA.
 Spring Semester Action By January 5 PVPAA completes recommendation and sends letter to candidate, Department Chair, Department Tenure Committee Chair, and respective Dean.
 The recommendation letter is to be addressed to the candidate.
 By January 12 If applicable, candidate files written request for reconsideration of negative recommendation with PVPAA .
 By January 14 PVPAA replies in writing to any written request for reconsideration of negative recommendation.
 By January 17 Candidate may request a hearing by the Faculty Status and Grievances Committee regarding a negative recommendation.
 By February 7 If the Faculty Status and Grievances Committee has granted a hearing, it provides its report to the PVPAA .
 If the candidate has requested a hearing by January 17, but the Status and Grievances Committee believes it will be unable to complete its report by February 7, the Committee and the candidate may jointly ask for a delay.
 In such cases, the PVPAA and the President will normally postpone action on the case until the Status and Grievances Committee has completed its report, and the Board of Visitors will postpone action on the case until its summer Board meeting.
 By February 10 PVPAA sends his/her recommendation to the President.
 By February 28 President completes recommendation and sends letter to candidate, Department Chair, Department Promotion and Tenure Committee Chair, and the respective Dean.
 The recommendation letter is to be addressed to the candidate.
-By March 7 If applicable, candidate files written request for reconsideration of negative recommendation with the Board of Visitors to the Administrative Assistant to the Board of Visitors.
-A copy of the written request must be sent to the Faculty Status and Grievances Committee.
-The Faculty Status and Grievances Committee will provide the Administrative Assistant to the Board of Visitors and the Candidate an audio recording of the hearing for review with a cover letter reminding the Rector that the chair of the Faculty Status and Grievances Committee or one of its members can be available to answer questions.
 March Board Meeting Board of Visitors acts on recommendation from President.
 By May 1 Completion of any delayed appeal by candidate(s) to PVPAA or President .
 Completion of election of members and officers of Department Promotion and Tenure Committee for following year.
 By May 2 PVPAA provides Dean of the college and Department Chair list of faculty eligible for promotion and/or tenure the following year, and Department Chair provides list to department members and Chair of Department Promotion and Tenure Committee.

-Y. POST-TENURE REVIEW
+BB.
+POST-TENURE REVIEW